 Barbados is equipped with a modern telecommunications infrastructure with the latest in digital technology and fibre optics systems including international direct dialling, facsimile transfer and satellite telecommunications which allows for the efficient transmission of electronic data.
 Internet and e-mail services, as well as express mail and courier delivery, are also available.

-Local cell-phone operators are divisions of international telecommunications providers with service offerings that the international business traveller has come to expect, such as the ability to easily roam and the availability of high-speed 3G and 4G data networks island-wide.
+Local cell-phone operators are divisions of international telecommunications providers with service offerings that the global business traveller has come to expect, such as the ability to easily roam and the availability of high-speed 3G and 4G data networks island-wide.
 The International direct distance dialling code for Barbados is (1-246), followed by a seven-digit local number.

 Barbados has an extensive road system of about 1,475 km of paved roads.
 Highways link the north and south of the island, as well as the west coast and the airport on the south-east coast.

 The Grantley Adams International Airport, located about 15 minutes from the capital city Bridgetown, plays an important role as a vital centre and link for international air traffic in the Eastern Caribbean.
 The main passenger terminal handles in excess of 2 million passengers each year and has been upgraded to accommodate increases in traffic.
+There are three FBO facilities offering services to private jets.

 Barbados has one of the most modern ports in the Caribbean with both a deep-water harbour and a shallow draught facility.
 There are regular freight sailings to North America, Europe, and the Caribbean.
 The Bridgetown port is well equipped with container-handling and berth facilities for ocean-going freighters and passenger vessels, including major luxury liners and has undergone recent upgrading to expand its berth and customs facilities.
 The port has won awards for the most improved port facility and the most receptive destination.